twinkle-project/.github/profile/README.md

 🇮🇹 Twinkle is a project within the PRIN (Progetti di Ricerca di rilevante Interesse Nazionale) Program 2022 for Research projects of national interest.

-🇪🇺 The project has been founded by the European Union - Next Generation EU (Finanziato dall'Unione europea – Next Generation EU).
+🇪🇺 The project has been funded by the European Union - Next Generation EU (Finanziato dall'Unione europea – Next Generation EU).

 Consortium: